- There are at least 9 species of bats in Alberta, 2 of which are endangered because of the threat of white-nose syndrome.

 - Bats that accidently get inside the house will most likely find their way out if you leave a window or door open.

-- A sleeping bat can also be captured by covering it with a large, empty coffee can and gently sliding a piece of cardboard between the can and the surface the bat is sleeping on.
+- A sleeping or inactive bat can also be captured by covering it with a large, empty coffee can and gently sliding a piece of cardboard between the can and the surface the bat is sleeping on.

 - To give the bat a chance to fly away safely, make sure children and pets stay inside when you release it.